Home

 A tarantula in the Wichita Mountain Wildlife Refuge

 It's not easy to spot an Oklahoma brown tarantula.
 These spiders spend most of their lives inside burrows.
-However, starting from late August, they leave their hideouts and can be seen on short grass prairies and crossing roads.
-Fall is mating season for tarantulas so males venture out in the wild to look for females.
+However, starting in late August, they leave their hideouts and can be seen on short grass prairies and crossing roads in the southwestern part of the state.
+Fall is mating season for tarantulas, so males venture out into the wild to look for females.

 Brown tarantulas are quite large, reaching about five inches (13 cm) from leg to leg.
 Despite their size and fearsome looks, tarantulas are usually harmless to humans.
 Their venom, however, is capable of killing insects.